cmput301-w25/lab-02-saurabh-s-baghel/README.md

 Geeks for Geeks - How to Dynamically Add Elements to a ListView in Android?
 Stack Overflow - Difference between adjustResize and adjustPan in android?
 (Change in AndroidManifest.xml for keyboard obscurng the Add City block)
 Stack Overflow - How to use visibility on android studio?
-(For add button to prompt the input field/ Add City block)
+(For add button to prompt the input field/ Add City block) Android Developers - How to use Toast to display an action

 ## Verbal Collaboration